MacaronOS/Macabuilder/README.md

 --- | --- | --- | --- |--- |--- |
 CMake (seconds) | 4,271 | 4,557 | 4,324 | 4,297 | 4,144
 Beelder (seconds) | **3,552** | **3,907** | **3,586** | **3,624** | **3,642**

+## Features / usage guide
+- Use "Build" field to specify either an executable or static library mode
+    - Use "Src" subfield to select all sources for your project
+    - Use "Extensions" subfield to filter sources by extension and setup and then specify compiler and flags for those extension
+    - If you are building an executable use "Link" subfield to specify linker and linker flags
+    - If you are building a static library use "Archive" subfield to specify an archiver
+    - Use "Depends" subfield to list all dependencies for the current build target
+        - If a static library is listed, it will be linked into the target
+        - If an executable is listed, it will be built before the current target

+- Use "Commands" field to specify shell commands
+  - There's at least one command "Build" that's declared implicitly.
+It's used to launch build field.
+  - You can run them by passing them as arguments when launching Beelder binary

+- Use "Default" field to specify a default sequence of commands
+  - the default commands sequence is launched when there are no arguments passed to the Beelder binary

 ## If you want to try and build something
 Check out my other project [WisteriaOS](https://github.com/Plunkerusr/WisteriaOS).